Planning to sell your property in Mexico? Understanding how capital gains tax in Mexico works is essential.

 2. Net Gain Method

-- Property improvements (must be backed by official facturas/invoices)
+- Property improvements (backed by official facturas/invoices)

 - Real estate sales commissions